selvasachein/cover/README.md

 ## RESULT:
-The program for designing book front cover page using HTML and CSS is completed successfully.
+The program for designing book back cover page using HTML and CSS is completed successfully.